chessgames.com

 • 1st at the Mind Sports Rapid in London in 1997; and

-• 1st at the 2001 Mainz Rapid Open and
+• 1st at the 2001 Mainz Rapid Open;

-• semi-finalist at the Corsica Masters International Rapid (2005).
+• semi-finalist at the Corsica Masters International Rapid (2005)

 Matches:

-Apart from the mini-matches that characterised each round of the FIDE world championship challenge tournament of 1997, the subsequent world championship knockout tournaments from 1999 until 2004, and the World Cup tournaments from 2005 onwards, Adams played a number of matches during his career, the most famous of which was the Adams vs Hydra Match (2005), when he lost five games and drew one in the six-game match.
-Before then, he’d played a number of matches including:
+Apart from the mini-matches that characterised each round of the FIDE world championship challenge tournament of 1997, the subsequent world championship knockout tournaments from 1999 until 2004, and the World Cup tournaments from 2005 onwards, Adams played a number of matches during his career, the most famous of which was the Adams - Hydra Match (2005), when he lost five games and drew one in the six-game match.
+Before then, he'd played a number of matches including:

 • 1994: 2-2 draw vs Simen Agdestein in Oslo (1);

-• 1997: 4.5-1.5 win against Ivan Morovic-Fernandez in Santiago de Chile (2);
+• 1997: 4.5-1.5 win against Ivan Morovic Fernandez in Santiago de Chile (2);

 • 1998: London Match vs. Jonathan Rowson which he won by 5-1 (3);